 You will likely need physical therapy to regain strength and movement in your hand.
 You may also work with an occupational therapist to learn how to function with your injured hand.

-To help reduce your chance of injuring your hands, take the following steps: Do not operate machinery that you are unfamiliar with.Follow all safety instructions when operating tools or machinery.
+To help reduce your chance of a hand injury: Do not operate machinery that you are unfamiliar with.Follow all safety instructions when operating tools or machinery.
 Be especially careful when using snow blowers and lawn mowers.
 These commonly used tools result in many hand injuries each year.Do not put fingers or hands near moving parts of machinery.

-Fingertips Injuries/Amputations.
-American Academy of Orthopaedic Surgeons website.
+Fingertips injuries/amputations.
+American Academy of Orthopaedic Surgeons Ortho Info website.
 Available at:

 http://orthoinfo.aaos.org/topic.cfm?topic=A00014&return_link=0.
 Updated August 2011.
 Accessed December 30, 2013.